 - 1.1.
 Local Authorities are responsible for arranging suitable full-time education for children of compulsory school age who, because of illness, would not receive suitable education without such provision.
 This applies whether or not the child is on the roll of a school and whatever the type of school they attend.
-It applies to children who are pupils in academies, free schools, special schools and independent schools, as well as those in maintained schools. - 1.2.
-Children with health needs should have provision which is equivalent to the education they would receive in school.
+It applies to children who are pupils in Academies, Free Schools, special schools and independent schools as well as those in maintained schools. - 1.2.
+The law does not define full-time education but children with health needs should have provision which is equivalent to the education they would receive in school.
 If they receive one-to-one tuition, for example, the hours of face-to-face provision could be fewer as the provision is more concentrated. - 1.3.
 Where full-time education would not be in the best interests of a particular child because of reasons relating to their physical or mental health, Local Authorities should provide part-time education on a basis they consider to be in the child's best interests.
-Full and part-time education should still aim to achieve good academic attainment particularly in English, Maths and Science. - 1.4.
-The Local Authority should:

-1.4.1 Have a named officer responsible for the education of children with additional health needs, and parents should know who that person is.
-Suffolk's named person is Maria Hough, Deputy Headteacher, Specialist Education Services, available through emailing Maria.Hough@suffolk.gov.uk.

-1.4.2 Have a written, publicly accessible policy statement on their arrangements to comply with their legal duty towards children with additional health needs.
-The policy should make links with related services in the area for example, Special Educational Needs and Disability Services (SEND), Child and Adolescent Mental Health Services (CAMHS), Education Welfare/Attendance Improvement Services, educational psychologists, and, where relevant, school nurses.
-Suffolk's policy statement is available in the 'Suffolk Supporting Children with Medical Conditions' document, which can be located on this page: https://suffolklearning.com/safety-health- wellbeing/supporting-pupils-at-school-with-medical-conditions/

-1.4.3 Review the provision offered regularly to ensure that it continues to be appropriate for the child and that it is providing suitable education.

-1.4.4 Have clear policies on the provision of education for children and young people under and over compulsory school age.
+Full and part-time education should still aim to achieve good academic attainment particularly in English, Maths and Science. - 1.4 The Local Authority should: - 1.4.1 Have a named officer responsible for the education of children with additional health needs, and parents should know who that person is. - 1.4.2 Have a written, publicly accessible policy statement on their arrangements to comply with their legal duty towards children with additional health needs.
+The policy should make links with related services in the area for example, Special Educational Needs and Disability Services (SEND), Child and Adolescent Mental Health Services (CAMHS), Education Welfare/Attendance Improvement Services, educational psychologists, and, where relevant, school nurses. - 1.4.3 Review the provision offered regularly to ensure that it continues to be appropriate for the child and that it is providing suitable education. - 1.4.4 Have clear policies on the provision of education for children and young people under and over compulsory school age.

 - 1.5.
-The guidance states that the Local Authority must: - Arrange suitable full-time education (or as much education as the child's health condition allows) for children of compulsory school age who, because of illness, would otherwise not receive suitable education. - 1.6.
-The guidance states that the Local Authority should:

-- Provide such education as soon as it is clear that the child will be away from school for 15 days or more, whether consecutive or cumulative.
+The guidance states that the Local Authority must: - Arrange suitable full-time education (or as much education as the child's health condition allows) for children of compulsory school age who, because of illness, would otherwise not receive suitable education. - 1.6 The guidance states that the Local Authority should: - Provide such education as soon as it is clear that the child will be away from school for 15 days or more, whether consecutive or cumulative.
 They should liaise with appropriate medical professionals to ensure minimal delay in arranging appropriate provision for the child. - Ensure that the education children receive is of good quality, as defined in the statutory guidance Alternative Provision (2013), allows them to take appropriate qualifications, prevents them from slipping behind their peers in school and allows them to reintegrate successfully back into school as soon as possible. - Address the needs of individual children in arranging provision.
 'Hard and fast' rules are inappropriate: they may limit the offer of education to children with a given condition and prevent their access to the right level of educational support which they are well enough to receive.
-Strict rules that limit the offer of education a child receives may also breach statutory requirements.
+Strict rules that limit the offer of education a child receives may also breach statutory requirements. - 2.
+The duty of the named member of school staff who is responsible for pupils with healthcare needs (the designated safeguarding lead)